Getting Car Insurance with Kids: A Guide

 Deciding what to do with your insurance policy when you have kids seems simple but can get complicated.
-Let’s explore the ins-and-outs of car insurance with kids.
+Let’s explore the ins and outs of car insurance with kids, including the best companies for kids.

 It depends on your state and your car insurance company.
 If your child has a driver's license and uses your vehicle, they should be added to the insurance policy.
 If they have a learner's permit, they may not need to be listed on the policy.
 Most states extend policy coverage to a young driver with a learner’s permit.
 This may vary based on the age of the driver and your location.
 Check your policy documentation for verification.